 RE is taught according to the Lancashire Agreed Syllabus.
 This allows children to learn about the six major world religions through different topics such as special books and places of worship.
 Children are given opportunities to develop their understanding of and respect for, local faith communities.

 Personal, Social, Health and Citizenship Education

 PSHCE is taught using the Jigsaw scheme of work.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum along with British Values.

 As a school, we have chosen to teach French as our Modern Foreign Language.
 French is taught discreetly in Key Stage Two.
 In Key Stage One, informal activities are used to introduce children to the language.
 A governor visits the school on a weekly basis to work with groups of children in Year Two.

 Theme weeks, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 Our wide variety of extra-curricular clubs and events, extend these opportunities further.

 At Roseacre Primary Academy we want to keep you informed about our curriculum.
 We send home termly planners for each year group to enable you to see what your child/children will be taught each term.
 These are also available on the year group page of the website.

 If you have any questions about what is studied in each year group, please speak to your child's class teacher.

-To view the long term plans click the links below.
+To view the long term plans and the year group standards click the links below.